walterrowe/magick-frames/README.md

 SPEED TIP: Once you create one droplet, use Finder to copy-n-paste as names of other defined styles.
 This is faster than exporting the script multiple times from the AppleScript Script Editor.

-SPEED TIP: Use the [CreateStyleDroplets](CreateStyleDroplets.applescript) AppleScript.
+### Create All Style Droplets

+Use the [CreateStyleDroplets](CreateStyleDroplets.applescript) AppleScript to create style droplets for all of the styles in the `styleDroplets` property list..
 It lets you select the folder where you want your droplets to be created and creates a droplet for each of the included styles.
 When it is finished it opens the selected folder in Finder so you can see all the droplets.

-If you feel comfortable with the AppleScript Script Editor, you can add your own styles to the style list.
-Carefully follow the instructions above the `styleDroplets` style list inside the script.
-Save the script as a droplet with your custom style name(s) and test it.
-You should get the same behavior with your custom style as you get with the included styles.

 The AppleScript droplet originates from Apple’s Recursive Image File Processing Droplet template.
 Find more information in the [Mac Automation Scripting Guide to Process Dropped Files and Folders](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ProcessDroppedFilesandFolders.html).

-# Included Styles
+### Included Styles

 Below is a list of all the styles included in the script and their options.
 See the command line section at the bottom for a complete description of all the supported options.